Polymer/old-docs-site/app/1.0/docs/tools/advanced.md

 Source: [github.com/PolymerLabs/polyclean](https://github.com/PolymerLabs/polyclean)

-### <b>polymer-build</b> — Provides granular control of building and optimizing applications {#polymer-build}
+### <b>polymer-build</b>-Provides granular control of building and optimizing applications {#polymer-build}

 *Equivalent to Polymer CLI command `polymer build`.*

 [polymer-build](https://github.com/Polymer/polymer-build) is a tool for creating custom builds for your application.
-It is the smae library that powers the `build` command in the CLI, but using it directly gives you more control over what your build does and hooking into that process.
+It is the same library that powers the `build` command in the CLI, but using it directly gives you more control over that process.
 You can include custom optimizations, compilations, bundling, events, and more.
 See the [polymer-build README](https://github.com/Polymer/polymer-build) for more information on how to use.

 Install: